aws-ia/terraform-aws-eks-blueprints/examples/agones-game-controller/README.md

-# Agones Game Controller on Amazon EKS
+# Amazon EKS Deployment with Agones Gaming Kubernetes Controller

 This example shows how to deploy and run Gaming applications on Amazon EKS with Agones Kubernetes Controller